- Success with Brassicas | Advice on Timing, Temperature, Fertility & Watering

 SPLITTING: Early varieties may split or burst at maturity or from rapid new growth if rain or heavy irrigation follows a dry spell.
 Splitting may be partially avoided by slowing a plant's growth.
 To accomplish this, cultivate close to plants to sever some of the root system, or by slightly twisting the plant.

-DISEASES: Adhere strictly to a preventive program including: (1) long crop rotations with non-cruciferous crops, (2) clean starting mixes and outdoor seedbeds, and (3) strict sanitation practices.
+DISEASES: Adhere strictly to a preventive program including: (1) long crop rotations with non-brassica crops, (2) clean starting mixes and outdoor seedbeds, and (3) strict sanitation practices.
+Johnny's Selected Seeds only sells seed lots of cabbage that have tested negative for black rot (Xanthomonas campestris pv. campestris) and black leg (Phoma lingam).

 DAYS TO MATURITY: From cool weather, spring transplanting.
 Subtract 10-14 days for late spring or early summer, warm weather transplanting.
 Add about 14 days for direct seeding.